arista-eosplus/ztpserver/docs/config.rst

 associated to it back to ``null``, by editing the resource file.

-Alternatively, ``$ztps --clear-resources`` can be used in order to free all resources in all resource files.
+Alternatively, ``$ztps --clear-resources`` can be used in order to free all resources in all file-based resource files.

 Config-handlers
 ~~~~~~~~~~~~~~~